magento/devdocs/src/cloud/architecture/starter-architecture.md

 -  Git
 -  Secure Shell (SSH)

 You can have multiple applications running in the same project.
-Building a microservice-oriented architecture with {{site.data.var.ee}} is as easy as managing a monolithic application.

 ### Software versions {#cloud-arch-software}